-So as you get older and gain more experience, your personality, worldviews, attitudes and beliefs have a tendency to solidify and become 'fixed'.
+So as you get older and experience more and more, your personality, worldviews, attitudes and beliefs have a tendency to solidify and become 'fixed'.

 This is why experience is not all it's cracked up to be.
 Experience offers opportunities for the psychologically astute to challenge their mindsets.
 To find new stimuli, to observe contradictory evidence, to learn new and useful associations and patterns.